Funeral director charged with culpable homicide of ex-boyfriend

 Cher appeared in court via video-link to receive her charge, dressed in black.
 She asked to make three phone calls to her family and friends to get money passed to her family and for a friend to help engage a lawyer.

-"I'm a single mom and the sole breadwinner, so I really need to pass money to my parents," said Cher, adding that her mother is a stroke patient.
+"I'm a single mum and the sole breadwinner, so I really need to pass money to my parents," said Cher, adding that her mother is a stroke patient.

 The police prosecutor objected to the application, citing ongoing investigations.
 He asked for Cher to be remanded for a week as she is involved in a capital charge and a raid must be conducted and exhibits recovered.